arjkb/personal-story/unm-guide/index.md

 A coffee is between $2 and $5.
 And you would inevitably end up drinking a lot of those 😉.

-There are several shopping malls here.

-Your international friends on campus would tell you a lot more places to go sight-seeing!
+And there are plenty of places to go sight-seeing with your international friends!

 Albuquerque has its own airport located about 10 minutes away from UNM.
 If you wish to travel to far-away places like New York City or San Francisco, you can fly on an airplane.
 Or, I heard there's a train to San Francisco.

 ### Visa

 You're going to need some type of student visa.
-The exact visa you need will be mentioned on the documentations that you receive from UNM.
-It'll most likely be something called "F1 visa" (or J1 if you're an exchange student).
+The exact visa you need will be mentioned on the documents you receive from UNM.
+It'll most likely be an F1 visa (or J1 if you're an exchange student).

 Once you get the documentations from UNM, you would have to log in to a US govt website and make an appointment with your nearest US Consulate in India.
 Since I'm from Kerala, the nearest one for me was the US Consulate in Chennai.
 But there are US Consulates in other cities as well.

-The visa interview is a two-day process -- on the day 1, they take your photograph and fingerprint.
+The visa interview is a two-day process -- on day 1, they take your photograph and fingerprints.
 And on day 2, there's an actual interview with an American consular officer.
 You'll have to make appointments for both these things, and it's best if you choose consecutive days for it (you can't do both on a single day, as far as I know).

 Don't believe any of the horror stories other people tell you about visa interviews.
 Answer truthfully any questions they ask you, and you'll be fine.
 The consular officers were very friendly to me, and I had no trouble at all getting a visa.

 There's a fee for the visa-application, which you pay online.
-I strongly recommend applying for the visa directly, instead of dealing any middlemen or agencies.
+I strongly recommend applying for the visa directly, instead of dealing with any middlemen or agencies.

 ---